 What’s a shared inbox?

 A shared inbox makes your work more efficient and more collaborative.
-It brings all your work communication into one clean, happy place: personal email, group aliases like team@ and support@, SMS texts, live chats, and social media.
+It brings all your work communication into one clean, happy place: personal email, group aliases like [email protected] and [email protected], SMS texts, live chats, and social media.

 Imagine your workday like this: